tupton/pastebin-cl/README.md

 ## USAGE

-    Usage: pastebin.py [-h] [-v] [-cp] [-f FILE] [--paste-name PASTE_NAME] [--paste-email PASTE_EMAIL]
+    Usage: pastebin.py [-h] [-v] [-cp] [-f FILE] [--paste-name PASTE_NAME] [--paste-expire-date PASTE_EXPIRE_DATE]
-                           [--paste-subdomain PASTE_SUBDOMAIN] [--paste-private]
-                           [--paste-expire-date PASTE_EXPIRE_DATE]
                            [--paste-format PASTE_FORMAT]
+                           [--username USERNAME]
+                           [--password PASSWORD]

     Options:
-      --version             show program's version number and exit -h, --help            show this help message and exit -c, --copy            copy the text that is posted to pastebin.com before copying the pastebin.com URL
+      --version             show program's version number and exit -h, --help            show this help message and exit -c, --copy-text       copy the text that is posted to pastebin.com before copying the pastebin.com URL
       -f FILE, --file=FILE  read from FILE instead of stdin -p, --print-response  print the response from the pastebin API instead of copying it to the clipboard

       Pastebin API Options:
         These options are passed to the pastebin API request.

         --paste-name=PASTE_NAME
-                            the name to give to the pasted text --paste-email=PASTE_EMAIL
-                            the email to send a confirmation with a paste link --paste-subdomain=PASTE_SUBDOMAIN
-                            the subdomain (e.g. http://subdomain.pastebin.com) to
-                            use when pasting
-        --paste-private     whether to make the paste private --paste-expire-date=PASTE_EXPIRE_DATE
+                            the name to give to the pasted text --paste-private     whether to make the paste private --paste-expire-date=PASTE_EXPIRE_DATE
                             when to expire the paste; valid values are N, 10M, 1H,